-This "What We Heard" report summarizes the valuable feedback collected during Round 2 engagement, which took place in June 2025.
-In this round, the project team shared the draft Municipal Development Plan (MDP) and invited community input on key policy areas to help refine and strengthen the final plan.
+This "What We Heard" report summarizes the valuable feedback collected during Round 2 engagement, which took place in June 2025, as well as the final touch point with the community in August 2025.

+In Round 2, the project team shared the draft Municipal Development Plan (MDP) and invited community input on key policy areas to help refine and strengthen the final plan.
 The focus areas for feedback included: